MONTGOMERY COUNTY STROKE ASSOCIATION, Inc.

 (Free Virtual Online Classes via Zoom)

-11 a.m. to 12 noon Eastern Time
+10:30 -11:30 a.m.
+Eastern Time

 Seated Yoga Class for Beginners with Regine Clermont